MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

 * Check the RTOS documentation if it supports MPU.

-  For example FreeRTOS includes FreeRTOS-MPU https://www.freertos.org/FreeRTOS-MPU-memory-protection-unit.html.
+  For example, FreeRTOS includes FreeRTOS-MPU https://www.freertos.org/FreeRTOS-MPU-memory-protection-unit.html.

 * Configure the MPU to configure the access to the JVM heap and stack to prevent any other native threads from altering this area.
   Refer to :ref:`this section<core_engine_link>` for the list of section names defined by the MicroEJ Core Engine.